s-s5678/dark_light-mode/README.md

 # Night Mode
-change the background theme of the page using HTML,CSS and JavaScript
+change the background theme of the page using HTML,CSS and JavaScript.